 Don’t go all out on a bakery-made dessert.
 Make it from scratch from basic ingredients.
 Consider these humble ideas.

-- Decorate a cake (or cupcakes) with fall-colored sprinkles
+- Decorate a cake (or cupcakes) with christmas-colored sprinkles

 - Pies can be more expensive if you make the crust with pounds and pounds of butter.
 Try a single crust pie or make it with shortening.